Study of few-electron backgrounds in the LUX-ZEPLIN detector: Delayed electron emission

 For our analysis, we require that progenitors be S2s of at least 200 extracted (``raw'') electrons ($e_{R}$) in size to induce significant delayed electron emission.
 A drift time cut of $50\,\mu$s to $950\,\mu$s between the S2 and the preceding S1 and a radial cut of 55\,cm are used to select progenitors in the active region of the TPC with well-understood energy and position properties.
 The drift time cut follows from the fiducial cut implemented in the WS2022 analysis \cite{LZ_WIMPresults}, while the more stringent radial cut excludes progenitors near the circumference of the TPC that may be reconstructed inward due to an S2 light shadowing effect.

 After each progenitor event, all small electron pulses are identified in subsequent data acquisition windows, and the process stops when any pulse larger than 100 $e_{R}$ (``vetoing pulse'') is detected.
 Progenitors followed by a vetoing pulse within 5\,ms are discarded.
 We also require a progenitor to be at least 200\,ms after any vetoing pulse to mitigate the aftermath of earlier energy depositions.
+Small pulses following these disqualified progenitors are not tracked in this analysis.
 Finally, events with otherwise valid progenitors are rejected if any data buffer for storing PMT digitizations is saturated.
 This cut effectively excludes progenitor pulses larger than $10^6$~phd and largely mitigates the effects of PMT saturation.

 As shown in Fig.~\ref{fig:se_dr}, the majority of observed SE pulses share the same horizontal position as the progenitor pulse at both small and large time delays ($\Delta t$).
 In this analysis we define electron pulses with a radial distance from the progenitor pulse ($\Delta r$) less than 10\,cm as ``position-correlated,'' while the ``position-uncorrelated'' component in this region is estimated using a side band of electron pulses with $\text{20\,cm}< \Delta r < \text{30\,cm}$.
 Pulses with $\text{10\,cm} < \Delta r < \text{20\,cm}$ are mostly composed of the position-uncorrelated population but have a non-negligible contamination from the position-correlated population.
 These definitions are used to obtain pulse rates per unit area for each population; i.e., position-correlated rates are normalized by the area of a circle with a radius of 10\,cm around the progenitor position, and the position-uncorrelated rates use the area of a ring with an inner radius of 20\,cm and outer radius of 30\,cm.
 The normalization also takes into consideration when the circle or ring intercepts the TPC boundary by dividing counts of SE pulses by the fraction of the circumference defined by $\Delta r$ that is within the bounds of the TPC.
 This correction is very effective, as evidenced by the flat distributions for $\Delta r > \text{30\,cm}$ at large time delays in Fig.~\ref{fig:se_dr}.